DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Custom Sorting Algorithm

 The `comparer` property of the [LocalSorting](../reference/local-sorting.md) plugin allows to implement a custom sorting algorithm.
+If `comparer` returns nothing, the default sorting algorithm will be applied.

 The following demo shows how to implement such functionality:

 .embedded-demo(sorting/local-custom-sorting)